nort3x/MamadPlayer/README.md

 # MamadPlayer

-MamadPlayer is a simple media-player which can be used both localy and virtually over the LAN network
+MamadPlayer is a simple media-player which can be used both locally and virtually over the LAN network <br/>
+#### contribution is happily accepted

-+ netwrok discovery
++ network discovery
-+ volume and seekto controlls
++ volume and seekto controls
 + hot switch between local and over network
 + audio spectrum
 + minimal and simple
-+ easy protocol (no registery and RMI)
++ easy protocol (no registry and RMI)

 ## Roadmap